-- Arcane Resistance: +2 Armor against damage-causing arcane powers and +2 on trait rolls to resist opposed powers. - Armor +1: Hard skin and muscle. - Berserk: Corpse golems have the Berserk Edge. - Construct: +2 to recover from being Shaken; No additional damage from called shots; Immune to poison and disease. - Fear: Characters seeing a corpse golem must make a Fear check. - Fearless: Golems are immune to Fear and Intimidation. - Slow: Corpse golems have a Pace of 4 and roll a d4 for their running die.
+• Armor +1: Hard skin and muscle.

+- Construct: +2 to recover from being Shaken; ignores 1 point of Wound penalties; immune to poison and disease. - Fear: Characters seeing a corpse golem must make a Fear check. - Fearless: Golems are immune to Fear and Intimidation. - Size +1: Corpse golems stand around seven feet tall. - Slow: Corpse golems have a Pace of 4 and roll a d4 for their running die.